eduMFA/eduMFA/READ_BEFORE_UPDATE.md

         * Replace all occurrences of `privacyideaserver_write` in `policy.action` with `edumfaserver_write`
         * Replace all occurrences of `privacyidea.` in `smsgateway.providermodule` with `edumfa.`

+## eduMFA 2.6.1

+* revert: fix: use format string for last auth timestamp by @j-hoff in https://github.com/eduMFA/eduMFA/pull/505

 ## eduMFA 2.6.0

 > [!CAUTION]